ibm-cloud-architecture/refarch-eda/README.md

 [Read more ...](docs/evt-src/README.md)

-2- **The Event Backbone** is the center of the Event driven architecture providing the event communication and persistence layer with the following capabilities.
+2- **The Event Backbone** is the center of the Event driven architecture providing the event communication and persistence layer with the following capabilities:
  * Pub/Sub style event communication between event producers and consumers
  * An Event Log to Persist events for a period of time
  * Replay of events